Working in Germany — Salary, Tax and Contracts

 - What is the Blue Card and what salary does it require?

 - The EU Blue Card is a work permit for highly qualified non-EU nationals.
-In 2025 it requires a minimum gross salary of €45,300/year for most professions, or €41,041.80 for shortage occupations (including IT, engineering, medicine, and nursing).
-Blue Card holders can apply for permanent residence after 21 months with B1 German, or 33 months without.
+In 2025 it requires a minimum gross salary of €45,300/year for most professions, or €41,041.80 for shortage occupations.
+Blue Card holders can apply for permanent residence after 21 months with B1 German.

 - What is the Chancenkarte (Opportunity Card)?